 Bluestone Wild Forest

-Located just west of Kingston in the Hudson Valley is Bluestone Wild Forest, a 3,000-acre bicycling heaven with lakes, ponds, old quarries, and hemlock and oak forests on gently rolling hills—and an occasional cliff—making it ideal for biking expeditions.
+Located just west of Kingston in the Hudson Valley is Bluestone Wild Forest, a 3,000-acre bicycling haven with lakes, ponds, old quarries, and hemlock and oak forests on gently rolling hills—and an occasional cliff—making it ideal for biking expeditions.
 Mountain biking is permitted on all the main trails.
 Since the terrain is rugged, it is recommended that people who visit have some mountain biking experience.

 Cunningham Park